Deepak-Spider/battleship-game/README.md

 ![Game Grid](assets/images/game_grid.png)
 * Grid Representation:
 The game grid displays hits, misses, number of bullets left and remaining ships after each bullet is shot.
+Final grid is displayed at the end of the game.

 * Player feedback:
 Feedback is constantly displayed to the player during the game.
-The player must enter coordinates to start or continue the game.
+The player must enter coordinates to start and continue the game.
 They enter a row or y-axis cordinate (A-E) first, followed by a column or x-axis coordinate (0-4).

-If they enter an invalid values, they are prompted to enter a valid one.
+If they enter invalid values, they are prompted to enter a valid one.

 ![Invalid Value](assets/images/invalid_value.png)